ottuco/ottu-ios-sdk/README.md

 To initialize the SDK you need to create session token.
 You can create session token with our public API [Click here](https://docs-ottu.gitbook.io/o/developer/rest-api/authentication#public-key) to see more detail about our public API.

+#Note: Demo project is already created inside the repo.
+Please go through it if any issue.

 Installation
 ==========================